-Jarrod Russell and Annika Tenge welcome you to their practice for osteopathy in Düsseldorf.
+Jarrod Russell, Annika Tenge and Nicolas Schmölders welcome you to their practice for osteopathy in Düsseldorf.
 With over 30 years of clinical experience in osteopathy and internationally recognized osteopathic qualifications obtained via University.
 In our practice in Düsseldorf Düsseltal, you are in good hands.

 The essence of our treatment philosophy lies in the holistic and scientifically grounded application of osteopathy, sports science and rehabilitation, with the aim of offering you long-term solutions for your symptoms and overall health.

 In our more than 30 years of experience in the field of osteopathy, we have repeatedly come to the realization that long-term and lasting improvements can usually only be achieved if the mechanical causes of the complaints and pain are identified and treated.

 or over 20 years, a large number of scientific studies have emphasized that lasting improvements for mechanical, chronic pain conditions are most successfully